 On January 1 1994, the Zapatista National Liberation Army (EZLN), made up of impoverished Mayan Indians from the state of Chiapas, took over five towns and 500 ranches in southern Mexico.
 The Government deployed its troops, and at least 145 people died in the ensuing battle.
 Fighting for indigenous Mexicans to regain control over their lives and the land, the Zapatista Army, led by the charismatic guerilla poet Subcommandante Marcos, started sending their message to the world via the Internet.
 The result was what The New York Times called "the world's first post-modern revolution."

 Nettie Wild travelled to the jungle canyons of southern Mexico to film the elusive and fragile life of the uprising.
 Her camera effectively and movingly captures the human dimensions behind this war of symbols.

 Much has happened in Chiapas since this film was made.
-You can read the latest EZLN communiqué here.
+You can read a 2013 EZLN communiqué here.